Written by Jonathan Breeden

 All parents know that raising children is expensive.
 From the diapers in the first years to the clothes they consistently grow out of, children demand a great deal of financial sacrifice.
 As they get older, extracurricular activities, like sports, music lessons, band, dance classes, and martial arts get added to your child’s calendar.

-With the summer months approaching and after months of being kept at home because of COVID-19, many extracurriculars will resume soon.
 Unfortunately, these activities are not cheap.
 There are still fees, equipment, and outfits to purchase.

 For many divorced parents in North Carolina, this raises the following question: “Who pays for extracurricular activities?